techkujaku/android-wireless-screensharing-to-pc/README.md

 List of devices attached
 192.168.1.177:5555      device
 ```
-  This shows that device is successfully connected online
+  This shows that device is successfully connected online.
+ * If device is constantly offline type adb kill-server and repeat from #Connect android devices to pc via USB

- * Type scrcpy
+ * Type scrcpy and a window will appear on your desktop.
+You might need